 The 2005 dismissed appeal at this site comprised a two-storey dwelling sited 21m south of No.25 (around 51m from back of footpath) with a narrow vehicle access to the east of No.25 (next to No.27).
-The Inspector concluded it would be at variance with existing pattern of development, would introduce an isolated dwelling without direct road frontage and that the new access would disrupt the street scene.
+The Inspector concluded it would be at variance with the existing pattern of development, would introduce an isolated dwelling without direct road frontage and that the new access would disrupt the street scene.

-While the reduced distance to built form at rear from back of footpath in this revised proposal is an improvement it is considered that this does not fully address the key issue around the unacceptable principle of backland development in this location.
+While the reduced distance to built form at rear from back of footpath in this revised proposal is an improvement it is considered that this does not fully address the key issue around the unacceptable principle of back-land development in this location as set out in the above appeal decision.